 The photo and information below from Johnny Hawk confirms that Hill resided in the Tucson, Arizona area circa 1975.

-The Family Search website has information on Riley Hill / Roy Harris:
+The Family Search website and Social Security Death Index (SSDI) provide more on Riley Hill / Roy L. Harris:

 (Image courtesy of Johnny Hawk)

 I met Riley in Tucson in the early to mid 1970s.
 The photo was taken in his hay day in a Hollywood studio back lot.
 The horse was one of the Silvers of Lone Ranger fame.
 Riley was living in a small house on a ranch that Lee Marvin owned.
 Lee was a common sight in Tucson, riding around in his Pontiac convertible.
 Riley had a 1965 BMW and a 1963 Lincoln convertible with suicide 4 doors.
 I last saw him in the late 1980s while I was repairing the road outside his apartment in north Tucson.
 He was disappointed in me for not staying in the music business.
 As far as I know, he had no wife.
 He said his Mom had a whole block of buildings in down town Austin, Texas.
 He complained quite a bit about stomach/gastro problems.
 We played a lot of gin together when we lived in Tucson.

 (Courtesy of Minard Coons)